reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 **Access-Control-Request-Headers**: This is a list of headers that will be sent with the request **Origin**: The origin header that contains the source origin of the request similar to the simple request.

-The actual request to the in the "Cross-origin server" will not be sent if the result of the `OPTIONS` method is that the request cannot be made.
+The actual request to the "Cross-origin server" will not be sent if the result of the `OPTIONS` method is that the request cannot be made.

-After the preflight request is complete, the actual PUT method with CORS headers is sent.
+After the preflight request is complete, the actual `PUT` method with CORS headers is sent.

 ### CORS Requests with Credentials